 Spencer’s application of Darwin’s theory to the social sciences started its own whole ideology “Social Darwinism” (Darwinistic theory applied to the social sciences rather than just the natural sciences).
 To add another layer of complexity, Spencer didn’t coin the term “Social Darwinism,” that was Thomas Henry Huxley in his April 1860 review of On the Origin of Species.

-In other words, Darwin sets out an evolutionary theory that is easily equatable to the social sciences in 1859’s On the Origin of Species, Huxley then calls the mechanism of natural selection “social Darwinism” in a 1860 review of the book, then Spencer applies the concept to socioeconomics and coins the term “survival of the fittest” in his 1864 book Principles of Sociology, and finally today we tend to mistakenly attribute this all to Darwin.
+Darwin set out an evolutionary theory that is easily comparable to the social sciences in 1859’s, On the Origin of Species.
+Huxley then called the mechanism of natural selection “social Darwinism” in an 1860 review of the book.
+Spencer applied the concept to socioeconomics and coined the term “survival of the fittest” in his 1864 book Principles of Sociology.
+Today we tend to attribute all this mistakenly to Darwin.

 Of course, it should be no surprise that this sort of thing is a collective effort in which the “fittest” (in this case, the most well-remembered name and favored theory) survive.

-Darwin first published in 1859 and Spencer first presented the concept of “the survival of the fittest” in 1864’s Principles of Sociology.
+Darwin first published in 1859, and Spencer first presented the concept of “the survival of the fittest” in his 1864 book, Principles of Sociology.
 Darwin liked Spencer’s idea and added it to later editions of On the Origin of Species.
-The line can be found starting in the The fifth edition, published on first on February 10th, 1869 (ten years after he first published Origin).
+The line can be found starting in The fifth edition, published on first on February 10th, 1869 (ten years after he first published Origin).

 Sociological Theory: Herbert Spencer and the Tragedy of Modernity, Part 1